isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 may be useful in some limited lab testing; hence the definition formats are listed here.

+Some options are more complex to configure than others.
+In particular, the Softwire46 family of options and DNR are discussed in separate sections below.

 Kea supports more options than those listed above.
 The following list is mostly useful for readers who want to understand whether Kea is able to support certain options.
 The following options are returned by the Kea engine itself and in general should not be configured manually.